italomaia/model_mommy/README.md

 # Note about Mommy
-Mommy uses fuzzy testing techniques.
+This fork of Model Mommy uses fuzzy testing for data generation.
 If you don't know what that is, read here: http://en.wikipedia.org/wiki/Fuzz_testing

 # Creating objects for testing shouldn't hurt

-model_mommy is a tool for creating good model objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.
+Model Mommy is a tool for creating good model objects for testing in Django, inspired in ruby's ObjectDaddy and FactoryGirl.

 All values are basically generated according to the django model field type using instrospection.